giganticode/bohr/README.rst

  .. code-block:: python

-    # other imports
+  # ... other imports

-    ...
-    from bohr.core import Heuristic
+  from bohrapi.core import Heuristic from bohrlabels.core import Labels

-    from bohr.collection.artifacts import Commit
-    from bohr.labels import CommitLabel
+  from bohrapi.artifacts import Commit from bohrlabels.labels import CommitLabel

   @Heuristic(Commit)
   def bugless_if_many_files_changes(commit: Commit) -> Optional[Labels]:
-        if len(commit.files) > 6:
+      if len(commit.commit_files) > 15:
           return CommitLabel.NonBugFix
       else:
           return None

 Important things to note:

 #.
 A heuristics is marked with the ``Heuristic`` decorator, and the artifact type to which it is applied is passed to it as a parameter;
 #.
 The artifact instance is exposed to the heuristic as a function parameter; the properties of the artifact object can be used to implement the logic;
 #.
-For the label to be assigned to the artifact, it has to be returned from the function; the heuristic must assign one of the labels defined in the BOHR label hierarchy or ``None`` if it abstains on the data point.
+The label assigned to the artifact by the heuristic is the result of the execution on the passed artifact object; the heuristic must assign one of the labels defined in the BOHR label hierarchy or ``None`` if it abstains on the data point.

 BOHR usage scenarios
 ===================================

 1. Reusing existing heuristics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~